-Monitoring action Responsibility Frequency Performance Requirement Corrective Action Monitor water quality in MAW Mine Manager Monthly To be determined Commence treatment to address contaminant levels. dams If necessary, transfer water between MAW dams to ensure that an uncontrolled overflow does not occur.
-Monitor water quality in Mine Manager Monthly DO >2 mg/L Commence treatment to address contaminant levels. sediment dams pH 6-9 In wet season, consider transferring affected water to EC <1,300 us/cm MAW dam for treatment. (to be confirmed) Monitor the mandatory reporting level in all high and Mine Manager Continuous Below level specified in Report to regulatory body (DEHP) that mandatory reporting level has been reached. significant hazard dams environmental authority Determine measures to reduce water level to below mandatory reporting level (controlled release, transfer to other dams).
+Monitoring action Responsibility Frequency Performance Requirement Corrective Action Monitor water quality in MAW dams Mine Manager Monthly To be determined Commence treatment to address contaminant levels.
+If necessary, transfer water between MAW dams to ensure that an uncontrolled overflow does not occur.
+Monitor the mandatory reporting level in all high and porting level in all high and specified in Report to regulatory body (DEHP) that mandatory reporting level has been reached. significant hazard dams - Determine measures to reduce water level to below mandatory reporting level (controlled release, transfer to other dams).
 Monitor design storage Mine Manager Annually DSA is available Report to DEHP that DSA is not available allowance (DSA) in all high and significant hazard dams Take steps to restore DSA Monitor background and impacted water quality and sediment quality as per REMP Mine Manager As per REMP Below triggers specified in REMP As specified in REMP